Research Blog

 Henry Moseley and His Four Wives (1803-1869) of Derby, Derbyshire

-Intrigued by a photo of a gravestone slowly being swallowed up by a tree for Anne MOSELEY, the fourth wife of Henry MOSELEY, I decided to find out more.
-What I found was a man who had suffered many tragedies in his life, with the loss of three young wives and three of his children.
-Sadly, the only tree Henry left behind is the one now growing through his grave.
+The project began with a single photograph: a gravestone for Anne MOSELEY, Henry Moseley’s fourth wife, slowly being swallowed up by a tree.
+Intrigued, I decided to investigate further.
+What I found was a man who suffered immense tragedy throughout his life, experiencing the loss of three young wives and three of his children.
+The story is a sad one, especially given that the only tree associated with his name is the one physically consuming his grave.

 The History of 7 Tennyson Road, Bath, Somerset